jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 1.6 Human Interface Devices (HID)

 The AmigaPCI support human interface devices (HID) via the two USB ports.
 Only keyboards and mice are supported.
 Support is supplied via the on-board STM32F205 microcontroller, which translates the HID inputs into Amiga compatable signals.
-The mouse HID signals are shared with the JOY1 port (see 1.8.4) via a 74HCT245 buffer.
-HID input to the shared port is only active when the HID mouse is actively being used.
-When the HID mouse is not actively being used, the buffer outputs are tristate and will not adversely affect input from a device on JOY1.
-This allows both mouse HID and JOY1 devices be connected simultaneously without interfering with each other.
-Legacy Amiga keyboards may be used via an onboard header.
-The end user may build a cable interface to support attachment of an Amiga keyboard.
+The mouse HID signals are shared with the JOY1 port (see 1.8.4) via buffers.
+When there is active input from the HID mouse, the buffers are switched to only allow input from the HID port.
+When the HID mouse is not in active use, the buffers switch to allow input from JOY1.
+With this method, input from only one device is allowed at any time, with the mouse HID having priority.

 ### 1.7 Audio